FHArchive/home/README.md

 browsers (see below) and a settings menu with themes, icon shapes (Home only) and text size options.

-Find the site on https://FredHappyface.github.io/PWA.Home
+Find the site on https://FHPWA.github.io/home

 ## Language information
-PWA.Home is built with HTML5, CSS3 and JavaScript
+Home is built with HTML5, CSS3 and JavaScript

 ## Changelog
 See the [CHANGELOG](/CHANGELOG.md) for more information.